Alex-K1m/algorithms-and-data-structures/README.md

 # Algorithms & data structures

-This repo contains implementations of algorithms and data structures written in javascript for educational purposes.
-I took a test driven development (TDD) approach and added type checking js code with typescript & jsdoc comments.
+This repo contains implementations of algorithms and data structures written in typescript and using TDD approach for educational purposes.

 ## So far I've learned